seth-t-powell/List-HW/README.md

 begin_it == end(); // this is true
 end_it == begin(); // this is true
 ```
-Thus, the end loops back to the beginning and the beginning back to the end. **You do not have to do this, but it is an approach that you can follow to prevent Segfaults from going off the end of the list.** This form of list is very similar to a Circular Linked List.
+Thus, the end loops back to the beginning and the beginning back to the end. **You do not have to do this, but it is an approach that you can follow to prevent Segfaults from going off the end of the list.** This form of `List` is very similar to a Circular Linked List.

 #### Further Reading
 - [Geeks For Geeks Doubly Linked List](https://www.geeksforgeeks.org/doubly-linked-list/)